rose-collectionservices/digital-archives/03 Imaging and Transfer Instructions/Creating_TAR_Files.md

 ## Creating TAR Files

-These instructions explain how to create and extract a TAR file in cases where a complete disk image is not warranted.
-An example of this is an overly large hard drive or a CD-RW (read-write) optical disc.
+These instructions explain how to create and extract a TAR file in cases where a complete disk image is not warranted or possible.
+Examples: media with multiple failed attempts to image, large hard drives, CD-RW (read-write) optical discs, disks with notable privacy concerns or containing significant amounts of out-of-scope content.
+In some of these cases, it may also be appropriate to extract logical copies using FTK Imager and then bag or tar the extracted files for preservation.

 ### Using the Windows machine in the lab:
 *This should take place in the Windows environment.
 Please see [Switching from BitCurator to Windows](https://github.com/rose-collectionservices/digital-archives/blob/master/Tier%201/Switching_BitCurator_Windows.md) for instructions to switch.
 Right click to open in a new tab.*